Line-Lan/LineAPI-Doc/reference/games.rst

 api/games/x
 -----------

-Gives back a full list of all registered games.
+Gives back the name for the specified gameid.

 Example usage::